2. Introduction to the ESP32

 - The reset pushbutton.
 We use this button to reset the module and restart the execution of a sketch that is already uploaded.

 - The two rows of headers marked five here in this photo.
 These pins break out the pins from the ESP32 module so that they become compatible with the breadboard.
-This is another really nice aspect of the ESP32 development kit as opposed to the Arduino.
-It's the fact that the development kit is compatible with the breadboard.
+This is another really nice aspect of the ESP32 development kit as opposed to the Arduino: The fact that the development kit is compatible with the breadboard.

 USB communication and power regulator